PAR Technology (NYSE:PAR) Issues Earnings Results

-PAR Technology (NYSE:PAR) posted its quarterly earnings results on Sunday.
-The software maker reported ($0.52) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.37) by ($0.15), Fidelity Earnings reports.
+PAR Technology (NYSE:PAR) posted its earnings results on Sunday.
+The software maker reported ($0.52) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.37) by ($0.15), Fidelity Earnings reports.
 PAR Technology had a negative return on equity of 22.99% and a negative net margin of 14.14%.

 PAR Technology Corporation, together with its subsidiaries, provides point-of-sale (POS) solutions to the restaurant and retail industries worldwide.
 The company operates in two segments, Restaurant/Retail and Government.
 The Restaurant/Retail segment offers POS technology solutions, including Brink POS, an open solution that integrates with third party products and in-house systems; PixelPoint, an on-premise integrated software solution that provides a self-service ordering, back-office management, and enterprise level loyalty and gift card information sharing services; PAR merchant card payment services; Data Central, a cloud software platform of back-office applications; and PAR EverServ POS platforms.